All Purpose Cultural Cat-Girl Nuku Nuku DASH!: Plot summary

-The Natsume family — Professor Kyusaku, his wife Akiko, and fourteen-year-old son Ryunosuke — take in a young woman by the name of Atsuko, who has lost her memory.
+The Natsume family — Professor Kyusaku, his wife Akiko, and 14-year-old son Ryunosuke — take in a young woman by the name of Atsuko, who has lost her memory.
 Unbeknownst to all of them, Atsuko is an Androrobot prototype which has escaped from the power Mishima Corporation's research facilities.

-In order to track down the missing prototype, Mishima transferred Akiko, who is employed by the corporation, to a new secret department the hunt for the Androrobot.
+In order to track down the missing prototype, Mishima transferred Akiko, who is employed by the corporation, to a new secret department to hunt for the Androrobot.
 Professor Kyusaku has secrets of his own and discovers that Atsuko is an Androrobot and sneaks Atsuko down into his hidden lab under the house in order to attempt to unlock her secrets.
 Ryunosuke knows there's something different about Atsuko but she seems pretty normal outside of the fact that she can't remember anything about herself, and he is quite happy to have her around.

 Differences from previous adaptations

 Nuku Nuku DASH! is a completely alternate universe, as evidenced by the radical change in the ages and general appearances of most of the characters, though they do tend to retain some of their original look.
 In DASH!, Nuku Nuku has matured from a 14- to 16-year-old appearance to a 19-year-old and is much curvier than in the original OVAs or Nuku Nuku TV.
+She has actual blood flowing in her body.
 She also sports green hair of a shade so light that it is often mistaken for blonde and golden eyes and has a form of selective memory loss, which is later explained near the end of the series when her memories are regained.
-She also enters tactical form, in which she can use her androbot powers, whenever the need arises.
+She also enters tactical form, in which she can use her androbot powers, whenever the need to protect life arises.
 The civilians call Nuku Nuku in tactical form, 'Super Dynamite Girl'.
 Kyusaku is not her creator in DASH! but rather is a friend of her creator, a man known simply as Professor Higuchi.
 As a result, Nuku Nuku, despite still using the familiar nickname, is actually named Atsuko Higuchi in this series, and Kyusaku's son Ryunosuke falls head over heels in love with Nuku Nuku, occasionally encountering her super heroic alter ego, but does not learn the truth until the end of the series.

 Akiko's Henchwomen Arisa and Kyouko are the same, with more significant changes to their personalities.
 The two have switched bodies.
 Arisa is now less implosive and more laid back and not as prone to violence, while Kyouko is now more aggressive and takes her job very seriously.